 Q – In your opinion how heritage industry functions from both economic (financial income) and cultural perspective (creating a cultural memory)?

 A – What artists offering to the world is not evaluated, and if it is evaluated, then it is done without uniformity.
-In India the situation is like “Gharkimurgi, daalbarabar”.
-So culture economy is a developing and new kind of economy in Indian setting, and the methods of evaluating and positioning commerce with the creativity should not undervalue creativity.
+In India, the situation is like “Gharkimurgi, daalbarabar”.
+So the culture economy is a developing and new kind of economy in the Indian setting, and the methods of evaluating and positioning commerce with the creativity should not undervalue creativity.

 Q – How can Creative Industry help in generating employment in India?

 A – It’s the only way to create employment.
-12 million people coming on road every year in India as unemployed.
+12 million people coming on the road every year in India as unemployed.
 They are educated without a set of skills.
-For example 15 thousand people apply for the job of peon in Rajasthan with degrees like Ph.D.
+For example, 15 thousand people apply for the job of a peon in Rajasthan with degrees like PhD.
 So the education with robotics and automation will start creating lesser avenues as the time progresses.
 The only way out in a creative economy and global knowledge society is to create content, and creative people can only create this creative content.
 A person is not born with being creative but we all have sparks of it.
-This spark can be nourished by a proper education system, which will create self empowered and self employed individuals, so that they are not dependent on TATAs, Birlas and Government for jobs/employment.
+This spark can be nourished by a proper education system, which will create self-empowered and self-employed individuals so that they are not dependent on TATAs, Birlas and Government for jobs/employment.